Brand buyers see first

 Protein Content Percentage

-Secondary: Stone-ground Varieties
+Also matters: Stone-ground Varieties

-1 responses · 2 brands visible
+1 AI answers · 2 brands found

-Category: Food & Beverage
+Market: Food & Beverage

 Both Aashirvaad and Pillsbury are strong choices for Indian households making daily chapatis and rotis.
 Aashirvaad edges ahead on brand perception and product variety, while Pillsbury is often slightly more affordable and equally accessible.
 Your best pick depends on texture preference, budget, and whether you want specialty variants like Sharbati or multigrain.

-Best for Households prioritising soft rotis, brand trust, and wider product variants including Sharbati wheat
+Best for: Households prioritising soft rotis, brand trust, and wider product variants including Sharbati wheat

-Best for Budget-conscious families wanting a reliable everyday atta with wide retail availability
+Best for: Budget-conscious families wanting a reliable everyday atta with wide retail availability

 Pros